mvolkmann/blog/src/swift/swift-lang.md

 The indentation amount and type (spaces vs. tabs) can also be specified here.

+To enable code folding, select Preferences ...
+Text Editing ...
+Display ...
+Code Folding Ribbon.
+This adds a code folding ribbon on the left side of editor panes.
+Click in the ribbon to fold the code at the corresponding line.
+To unfold, click again or double-click the ellipsis in the code.

 To duplicate a source file, select it in the Navigator and click File ...
 Duplicate.
 Oddly the context sensitive menu that is displayed when